senderle/talediff/README.md

 # talediff
 A prototype word embedding model based on type-level differential operators.

+# Acknowledgements

+This repository contains code from the [Glove](https://github.com/stanfordnlp/GloVe) -- the contents of `eval` are essentially copied directly.

 # Concept
 This project introduces a new way to reason formally about word embedding models.
 Abstractly, suppose for a family of languages `L` we have a vector